tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 ## Chapter 3: Interdependence and the Gains from Trade

 ### 3-1: A Parable for the Modern Economy

+<mark>Summary:</mark> Trade can benefit both parties even if one party is absolutely better than the other at producing a certain good.
+Trade allows for specialization.

 - Scenario: Let's say there are two people, Ruby and Frank, and two goods, beef and potatoes
     - Ruby can only produce beef and Frank can only produce potatoes